kurt980/OneSampleMR_SFC_ADHD/README.md

 # One-sample Mendelian Randomization for SCFC on ADHD

-This Github includes a pipeline to conduct a MR study for the article "Article" published in Journal.
+This Github repo includes a pipeline to conduct a MR study for the article "Article" published in Journal.

 # Citations

-If you consider using code from this Github please cite:
+If you consider using code from this Github repo please cite:

 # Data